ksamuel/postscriptum/README.rst

 It's on pypi::

-    pip install goodbye
+    pip install postscriptum

-*Gotchas (in case you wanted to know)
+Gotchas (in case you wanted to know)
 ---------------------------------------

 Python has 3 very different API to deal with exiting, and they all have their challenge.